Skip to Content

 The bacon combined with the pasta can potentially overwhelm the dish with salt if you go too heavy with salt elsewhere.

 I stick to just seasoning the meat before searing.
-I do taste the sauce around halfway through the cooking time and add more if necessary.
+I taste the sauce around halfway through the cooking time and add more if necessary.

 Close up rich venison ragu sauce served with pappardelle pasta.